freeCodeCamp/learn-celestial-bodies-database/TUTORIAL.md

 ## 1. Instructions

-For this project, you need to log in to to PostgreSQL with psql to create your database.
-Do that by entering `psql --username=freecodecam --dbname=postgres` in the terminal.
+For this project, you need to log in to PostgreSQL with psql to create your database.
+Do that by entering `psql --username=freecodecamp --dbname=postgres` in the terminal.
 Be sure to get creative, and have fun!

 Here's some ideas for other column and table names: `description`, `has_life`, `is_spherical`, `age_in_millions_of_years`, `planet_types`, `galaxy_types`, `distance_from_earth`.